soldair/node-jszlib/readme.md

 	```
 # thanks

-most of the code is by imaya https://github.com/imaya/CanvasTool.PngEncoder who wrote a cool js png encoder.
+most of the code is by imaya https://github.com/imaya/CanvasTool.PngEncoder who wrote a really cool js png encoder.
 Thanks!!
 I ported this to node requires and updated the interface to be more nodey.